sul-dlss/infrastructure-integration-test/README.md

     GSSAPIDelegateCredentials yes
 ```

+### SUNet Credentials

+If you tire of typing in your SUNet credentials over and over, you may add them to `settings.local.yml` (ignored by git).
+Copy the dummy values from `settings.yml` to get started.
+Do *not* add this file to version control, if you do this!

 ### ETD Credentials

 In order to run the tests in `spec/features/create_etd_spec.rb`, you will need to specify credentials required to authenticate connections to the ETD application.
 In order to do this, copy `settings.yml` to `settings.local.yml` and set the ETD username and password to the [values expected in our staging environment](https://github.com/sul-dlss/shared_configs/blob/a90c636b968a1ede4886a61dadc799dd5d162fe1/config/settings/production.yml#L34-L35).